Guide 2022-2023

 NASP Domains of Practice Competencies

 In accordance with the NASP Domains of Practice, each practicum student is required to complete and submit a portfolio of artifacts highlighting how their practicum experiences have fulfilled each competency outlined by NASP as necessary for the success of school psychology training.
 Students will complete artifacts at the practicum site and submit these when completed to the university-based supervisor.
+Artifacts will be submitted via the course Canvas site.

-Throughout the practicum year, it is the student’s responsibility to monitor their progress on these mandated artifacts and seek out needed opportunities to complete requirements.
+Throughout the practicum semester, it is the student’s responsibility to monitor their progress on these mandated artifacts and seek out needed opportunities to complete requirements.
 Students may complete other activities outside of this list as required by the supervisor; however, these artifacts are required for a final grade.

 Domain 1: Data-Based Decision-Making: School psychologists understand and utilize assessment methods for identifying strengths and needs; for developing effective interventions, services, and programs; and for measuring progress and outcomes within a multi-tiered system of supports.
 School psychologists use a problem-solving framework as the basis for all professional activities.
 School psychologists systematically collect data from multiple sources as a foundation for decision making at the individual, group, and systems levels, and consider ecological factors (e.g., classroom, family, and community characteristics) as a context for assessment and intervention.